 Use insights collected to dig deep into the details.

 Use insights collected to dig deep into the details.
-Then, build a clear narrative around how a specific target audience consumes information, or the types of success stories will trigger a positive reaction for them.
+Then, build a clear narrative around how a specific target audience consumes information or the types of success stories that will trigger a positive reaction for them.

 This systematic approach to marketing strategy enables organizations to stay in alignment with what clients need and want most while building a marketing content story around how to serve all of the customers in the purchase process.